gtatters/ThermImageJ/Readme.md

 Compatibility
 -------------

--   ThermImageJ was developed on OSX, and tested using ImageJ v 1.52n.
+-   ThermImageJ was developed on OSX, and tested using ImageJ v1.52n.
 Many features require installation of command line tools that may or may not work as effectively in different operating systems.
 Testing and troubleshooting is ongoing.
 Report issues here: <https://github.com/gtatters/ThermImageJ/issues>

 Requirements
 ------------